 Acts 2:29, 34 “Men and brethren, let me speak freely to you of the patriarch David, that he is both dead and buried, and his tomb is with us to this day…For David did not ascend into the heavens…”

 Notice that the context refers to the whole person, body + spirit.
 When the text says, no one who died is in heaven, it therefore refers specifically only to the body.
 David, and for that matter anybody, is still buried, i.e. his body.
 The claim that no one who died ascended into heaven, refers to the body-component.
-However, while the whole person did not go to heaven and the matter-composed body is still in the tomb, we learned (Ecclesiastes 12:7; Gen. 3:19; James 2:26) that the active spirit-component went to God where it came from.
+However, while the whole person did not go to heaven and the matter-composed body is still in the tomb, we learned (Ecclesiastes 12:7; Genesis 3:19; James 2:26) that the active spirit-component went to God where it came from.
 The spirit-component of man although active is “naked“, unclothed, as in 2 Cor.
-5:3, i.e., not having a body and therefore “nobody”.
+5:3, i.e., not having a body and therefore “nobody”, alive but not functional for lack of body.
 At death, like any human, Jesus’ spirit went to the Father in heaven and was restored after 3 days and three nights on earth with a resurrected immortal body.
 Only Jesus, who came from heaven, ascended into heaven with a “glorious body“, i.e., his mortal body did not rot in the tomb.
 Instead, after “three days and three nights”, it was changed “in a twinkling of an eye” into a glorious/spirit-composed body that is immortal.
-And with his spirit-composed body combined with his psyche/spirit, the whole person ascended into heaven, (compare John 20:17, Matt.
-28:9, Mark 16 and Luke 24).
+And with his spirit-composed body combined with his psyche/spirit, the whole person ascended into heaven, (compare John 20:17, Matthew 28:9, Mark 16 and Luke 24).
 This new body of Jesus can be visible or invisible to human eyes.

 2. Can the dead (body) speak?